pitbulk/limesurvey-saml/README.md

 I implemented comercial SAML plugin based on simpleSAMLphp as well as a version based on php-saml which allows you adding the IdP settings on the LimeSurvey SAML configuration section.
-It is compatible with Limesurvey3 and Limesurvey4 and has multiple features:
+It is compatible with LimeSurvey3, LimeSurvey4 and LimeSurvey5.

+It's prize is 150€.
+I wanted to make it available on the LimeStore but that marketplace seems not ready.
+Contact me at sixto.martin.garcia+limesurvey@gmail.com I also offer commercial support for 50€/h payable via Paypal or Wire-Transfer.

+Some of the features of the plugin:

 - Based on simpleSAMLphp or php-saml (configuration directly done on Limesurvey settings, instead simpleSAMLphp that manages it via filesystem).
 - Supports multiple Identity providers